ajin153/cpppls/README.md

 | cpppls.symbol_scanner.enabled | Enable symbol scanner | true | false |
 | cpppls.symbol_scanner.path | Path to the symbol scanner | "d:/Users/tools/" or "/home/tools/" | "" |

-Because I am a neovimer, and I always use the coc.nvim plugin.
-So here I can give the example for how to configure it with neovim and coc.nvim plugin.
+*Note: Because I am a neovimer, and I always use the coc.nvim plugin.
+So here I can give the example for how to configure it with neovim and coc.nvim plugin.*

 ### Neovim